FreeBSD manual

 the same compilers and linkers that ship with the full versions,

-and also contain everything necessary to build Perl, rather than
+and also contain everything necessary to build Perl.

 C:\Program Files\Microsoft Visual Studio 12.0\Common7\Tools\vsvars32.bat